 Located in the Sonoran Desert, Phoenix counts among its surroundings mountains like the Sierra Estrella, White Tank Mountains, Superstition Mountains, and the McDowell Mountains.
 This gorgeous destination is not only good for looking at, but it is the perfect environment for outdoor activities like biking, hiking, river rafting, and more.
 The city also earns high regard for being a strong art community.
 Infused with Hispanic and Native American cultures, this diverse city won’t disappoint.
 Flavorful ethnic cuisine, diverse nightlife scene, and low cost of living are all reasons to consider relocating to Phoenix.

 There’s a lot to see and do in a major city like Phoenix, and getting around should be easy.
-Low Budget Movers loves to make the transition process a lot smoother for their customers.
+Our Phoenix movers love to make the transition process a lot smoother for their customers.
 Here you’ll find all you need to know about getting around Phoenix.

 Driving in Phoenix

 Got your own car?
 If you plan on using your ride to get around Phoenix here are a few facts:

 - Phoenix is ranked as having some of the best traveling conditions in the world.
 There are short commute times and less traffic congestion than in other cities in Arizona and around the US.
 If you’re moving from a city where traffic was a pain like Seattle or Sacramento, you can sigh with relief.

 - Phoenix has one of the largest freeway and highway systems in the United States.
 Some of the most frequented highways in the city include Interstate 10, Interstate 17, and US Route 60.
 Interstate 10 connects travelers going from Phoenix to California and as far as Florida.
 Interstate 17 goes through the heart of Arizona with connecting routes to the Grand Canyon, Sedona, and Prescott.

 - The average commute time in Phoenix AZ is 26 minutes.

 Using Public Transportation in Phoenix